-Government-Wide Financial Statements
+Government-Wide Financial Statements:

 The Statement of Net Position and Statement of Activities display information concerning the County as a whole.
-The statements include all nonfiduciary activities of the primary government and its component units.
+The statements include all nonfiduciary activities of the primary government.
 For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities are generally financed through taxes, intergovernmental revenues and other nonexchange revenues.